mosshead19/uni-payment/updated_full_feature_overview.md

 # Uni-Pay — Updated Full Feature Overview

 # 📘 Introduction
-Uni-Pay is a school-focused digital payment platform designed to make paying for **absences, school fees, penalties, and campus services** faster, easier, and fully cashless.
+Uni-Pay is a school-focused digital payment platform designed to make paying for **absences, school fees and penalties** faster, easier, and fully cashless.
 This document contains the **full feature overview** and the **marketing-style poster layout** for school use.

----

-# 🚀 Core System Features
+# 🚀 System Features

 ## 👤 User Accounts & Authentication
 - Student, Merchant, and Admin roles